Global PEP8 Git pre-commit check hook

 • clang-format

-before git push.
-Eliminate this git commit fixup clutter by making a simple Git pre-commit hook that applies to all repositories.
-This precommit hook also does a simple check for YaML syntax.
+Mitigate git commit fixup clutter by making a Git pre-commit hook that applies to all repositories.
+The pre-commit hook also does a simple check for YaML syntax.
+This procedure works across operating systems since Python script is used.

 Tell Git the directory for Git hooks: